Flinn-Brown: For Experienced Civic Leaders Aiming to Serve Arizona

 Expand your public service with state-level achievement in three years

-Flinn-Brown prepares Fellows and calls on them to achieve state-level civic leadership within the next three years as elected officials or as agency executives, advisory board or commission members, or policy advisors.
-In addition to executing personal plans for achieving this challenging goal, Fellows are asked to contribute to the Network, complete an annual survey, and recommend competitive applicants, among other activities.
+Flinn-Brown calls on Fellows to achieve state-level civic leadership within the next three years as elected officials or as agency executives, advisory board or commission members, or policy advisors.
+Fellows also are expected to stay involved with Flinn-Brown and to contribute to the Network, complete an annual survey, and recommend competitive applicants, among other activities.

 Selected Flinn-Brown Topics